CuratorCat/pcc-archive.org/wiki/collections/kittyvault-purrks/8-grandma-s-nightstand.md

 Each Grandma's Nightstand NFT can redeem for a [Purrnelope's Grandma](../grandmas/index.md).

-**Grandmas redeem window: May 16 to Jun 13, 2022.
-After that, unredeemed Nightstands will be pulled back.**
+Grandmas redeem window: May 16 to Jun 13, 2022, and was extended to Jun 23.
+After that, unredeemed Nightstands were pulled back.

-**Redeem on [purrnelopescountryclub.com/claim/grandma](https://www.purrnelopescountryclub.com/claim/grandma), the claim is still open by this page is updated.**

 ![](../grandmas/assets/claim-grandmas.jpg)